ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 for reason codes used in REGISTER_CLIENT_CID, REGISTER_TARGET_CID, CLOSE_CLIENT_CID, and CLOSE_TARGET_CID capsules,
 in <[](https://www.iana.org/assignments/masque/masque.xhtml)>.
+This registry governs a 62-bit space and operates under the QUIC registration policy documented in {{Section 22.1 of QUIC}}.
+This new registry includes the common set of fields listed in {{Section 22.1.1 of QUIC}}.
+In addition to those common fields, all registrations in this registry MUST include a "Name" field that contains a short name or label for the Reason.

-Registrations in this registry are assigned using the Specification Required policy (Section 4.6 of [IANA-POLICY]).
+Permanent registrations in this registry are assigned using the Specification Required policy ({{Section 4.6 of !IANA-POLICY=RFC8126}}), except for values between 0x00 and 0x3f (in hexadecimal; inclusive), which are assigned using Standards Action or IESG Approval as defined in {{Sections 4.9 and 4.10 of IANA-POLICY}}.

 | Value | Name       | Description                                      | Specification |
 |:------|:-----------|:-------------------------------------------------|:--------------|